benhoyt/benhoyt.github.com/writings/prig.md

 hello
 ```

-Should you use it?
+Should you use Prig?
 I'm not going to stop you!
 But to be honest, you're probably better off learning the ubuiquitous (and significantly terser) AWK language.

-You might also use if you need an *executable* for some data processing, for example in a lightweight container that doesn't have `awk` installed.
-For this case, you can use `prig -s` to print the source, `go build` that result, and copy the executable to the target -- no other dependencies needed.
+You might also use it if you need an *executable* for some data processing, for example in a lightweight container that doesn't have `awk` installed.
+For cases like this, you can use `prig -s` to print the source, `go build` the result, and copy the executable to the target -- no other dependencies needed.

-In any case, I'd love to hear your feedback: if you have any ideas for improvement, or if you make an rp/Prig variant in another language, get in touch!
+In any case, I'd love to hear your feedback: if you have any ideas for improvement, or if you make an `rp` or Prig variant in another language, get in touch.

 {% include sponsor.html %}